isaiaherb/reddit-analytics/README.md

 # Reddit Data Extraction and Sentiment Analysis
-Reddit extraction and sentiment analysis.
+Reddit data extraction using praw API.
 Requires SQL Server 2020 and Python 3.13.1.
+Utilizes VADER and FinBERT sentiment analysis models.

 This repository contains raw Python and SQL scripts that extract, transform, and load cleaned data from praw into SQL Server.